EPA orders closure of 5 illegal cesspools on Kauai, Big Isle | Honolulu Star-Advertiser

 “By working to close large-capacity cesspools in Hawaii, EPA continues its commitment to protect precious water resources,” said EPA Pacific Southwest Regional Administrator Josh F.W.
 Cook in a news release.
 “Each illegal cesspool closed represents increased progress toward cleaner groundwater, surface water, and beaches for Hawaii.”

-Large-capacity cesspools are defined by the EPA as those serving multiple residential units, such as apartment buildings and townhouse complexes, or those at non-residential facilities that can serve 20 or more persons per day.
+Large-capacity cesspools are defined by the EPA as those serving multiple residential units, such as apartment buildings and townhouse complexes, or those at nonresidential facilities that can serve 20 or more people daily.

 The EPA has reached settlements with: